 Comparison of Masked vs. Causal Language Modeling

-Causal Language Modeling (CLM), also known as conventional language modeling, can be viewed as a specific type of Masked Language Modeling (MLM).
-In CLM, the prediction of a token at a given position is based only on its preceding tokens (the left-context), effectively masking the entire right-context, which makes it a unidirectional process.
-In contrast, the general form of MLM is bidirectional, as it utilizes all unmasked tokens—from both the left and right contexts—to predict a masked token within a sequence.
+Causal Language Modeling (CLM), also known as conventional language modeling, can be understood as a specific instance of Masked Language Modeling (MLM).
+In CLM, the prediction of a token at a given position is constrained by masking all subsequent tokens in the right-hand context.
+This forces the model to rely exclusively on the preceding left-hand context, making it a unidirectional process.
+In contrast, the general MLM approach is bidirectional because it uses all unmasked tokens—from both the left and right contexts—to predict a masked token within a sequence.

 0